 - ¼ cup melted butter

-- ½ tsp yellow gel paste food/icing colouring * don't use grocery store food coloring- it will be difficult to get the right color
+- ½ teaspoon yellow gel paste food/icing colouring * don't use grocery store food coloring- it will be difficult to get the right color.
+I use Wilton Lemon yellow

 - 2 cups whipped cream homemade or frozen dessert topping -e.g. Cool whip

-- 12 99g containers snack size instant vanilla pudding * 3 packages of 4 pudding
+- 12 99g containers snack size instant vanilla pudding *These come in packages of 4 puddings - you will need 3 of them.

 - 1 270g - 370 g white pound, angel food or loaf cake sliced or broken up